LucaBlanchi/spring-boot-clean-rest-api/README.md

 # spring-boot-clean-rest-api
-A clean template for a Spring Boot REST api.
+A simple template for a classic three layers Spring Boot REST api.
+Persistance is handled with JPA, and not much effort has been taken in separating the core from the infrastructure.

-The project is likely to be updated to add authentication, handling of secrets, database configurability and other features.

 Check `openapi.yaml` for the api documentation.